 Toad lilies like part sun to full shade.
 The further south they grow, the more shade they require.
 The plants like consistent moisture, but well-drained soil.
 They don’t like wet feet and will experience rot in standing water.

 Toad lilies don’t recover well from transplant shock, so plant them immediately if you’ve obtained them through mail order, and give them a permanent home in the shade garden.
 You can propagate your toad lilies via seed or division.
 The seed requires stratification, which you can accomplish by sowing them in pots outdoors in the fall.
+The freezing temperatures followed by a thaw send a signal to seeds that it's time to get growing.
 Germination, and usually flowering, occur the following season.

 Although toad lilies are relatively pest-free, slugs and snails do snack on the foliage.
 You can set out a piece of damp cardboard beside the toad lilies, where the pests will seek refuge during the day.
 Simply discard the cardboard with the unwelcome passengers attached.